Transcendence and linear relations of $1$-periods: Relations between Periods

-We establish a complete description of the linear relations between not necessarily complete periods for all rational differential forms of degree $1$.
-It is crucial to use the more conceptual descriptions of $\Per^1$ either as periods in cohomological degree $1$ or as cohomological periods of curves, or even better periods of $1$-motives.
+Questions on transcendence can be viewed as a very special case of the question on $\Qbar$-linear relations between $1$-periods: a complex number is transcendental if it is $\Qbar$-linearly independent of $1$.
+The most general problem of this kind is to determine the dimension of the period space generated over $\Qbar$ by the periods of all rational $1$-forms of an algebraic variety.
+It is easy to give an upper bound for this dimension in terms of cohomological data.
+The problem is then to decide whether the upper bound is the correct number or whether there are linear relations between periods.
+This fundamental question will be one of the central topics in this monograph.
+We establish a complete description of the linear relations between (not necessarily complete) periods for all rational differential forms of degree $1$.
+It is crucial to use here the more conceptual descriptions of $\Per^1$ either as periods in cohomological degree $1$ or as cohomological periods of curves, or even better periods of $1$-motives.

+The following theorem gives a first answer.
+It establishes Kontsevich's version of the Period Conjecture for $\Per^1$ and furnishes a qualitative description of the period relations.

-\begin{thm}[Kontsevich's Period Conjecture for $\Per^1$, Theorem~\ref{thm:main_kontsevich}] All $\Qbar$-linear relations between elements of $\Per^1$ are induced by bilinearity and functoriality of pairs $(C,D)$ where $C$ is a smooth affine curve over $\Qbar$ and $D\subset C$ a finite set of points over $\Qbar$. \end{thm} This establishes Kontsevich's version of the period conjecture for $\Per^1$.
-It has an alternative formulation in terms of motives.
-Actually, we deduce Theorem~\ref{thm:kont_pc} from the motivic version below together with the result of Ayoub and Barbiere-Viale in \cite{ayoub-barbieri} that the subcategory of $\MMN^\eff$ generated by $H^*(C,D)$ with $C$ of dimension at most $1$ agrees with Deligne's much older category of $1$-motives, see \cite{hodge3}.
+\begin{thm}[Kontsevich's Period Conjecture for $\Per^1$, Theorem~\ref{thm:main_kontsevich}] All $\Qbar$-linear relations between elements of $\Per^1$ are induced by bilinearity and functoriality of pairs $(C,D)$ where $C$ is a smooth affine curve over $\Qbar$ and $D\subset C$ a finite set of points over $\Qbar$. \end{thm}

+The conjecture has an alternative formulation in terms of motives.
+Actually, we deduce Theorem~\ref{thm:kont_pc} from the motivic version below together with the result of Ayoub and Barbieri-Viale in \cite{ayoub-barbieri} which says that the subcategory of $\MMN^\eff$ generated by $H^*(C,D)$ with $C$ of dimension at most $1$ agrees with Deligne's much older category of $1$-motives; see \cite{hodge3}.

 Every $1$-motive $M$ has a singular realisation $\Vsing{M}$ and a de Rham realisation $V_\dR(M)$.
 They are linked via a period isomorphism